aws-samples/Oracle-monitoring-tool-with-Amazon-Cloudwatch/README.md

-## Monitoring Solution for RDS Custom for Oracle
+## Monitoring Solution using Amazon CloudWatch

+##Scope ##
+This monitoring solution can used for Self-Managed Oracle installation on EC2 and RDS Custom for Oracle environment.
+In both the cases, you have access to the underlying instances/servers.

-Monitoring is an important part of maintaining the reliability, availability, and performance of Amazon RDS Custom for Oracle.In this post, we discuss about a solution using Amazon CloudWatch with RDS Custom for Oracle environment.
+Monitoring is an important part of maintaining the reliability, availability, and performance of any infrastructure environment.
+In this post, we discuss about a solution using Amazon CloudWatch with RDS Custom for Oracle environment.
 This solution can be extended to monitor self-managed Oracle installations on Amazon Elastic Compute Cloud (Amazon EC2).
 This will enable you to monitor the health of Oracle instances (both RDS Custom and Self-Managed) and observe changes to the infrastructure and databases workloads.
 You can monitor metrics over a specific time period and set CloudWatch alarms to receive notifications.

 Metrics collected by this method are